-My research program uses the iconic mutualisms from tropical coral reefs to understand the evolutionary and ecological processes that generate biodiversity in these tightly linked interactions.
+Research in the Titus Lab uses the iconic mutualisms from tropical coral reefs to understand the evolutionary and ecological processes that generate biodiversity in these tightly linked interactions.
 We combine field research, systematics, and genomic approaches to understand mutualisms at all levels of biological organization.
 We focus primarily on tropical sea anemones and their symbionts.